Disappearance of Aimee Semple McPherson: Grand jury inquiries

 There were several phases of grand jury inquiries regarding McPherson, all conducted by Los Angeles District Attorney Asa Keyes.
 The first inquiry was about charging McPherson's kidnappers, with indictments against Steve Doe, Rose Doe, and John Doe, convening on July 8, 1926, and adjourning on July 20, 1926.
-However, it became immediately apparent McPherson was being interrogated from a viewpoint of hostile skepticism.
-Prosecutor Asa Keyes insinuated she was a charlatan who was run out of various cities during her revivals.
-McPherson offered to show news clippings to the contrary, attesting to the success of her work and requests for return visits.
-Annoyed, Keyes continued, focusing on the belief the disappearance was a plot to elicit money for a memorial fund commemorating McPherson's death or for promotional purposes.
-Her sanity was also questioned: perhaps she had simply wandered off suffering from amnesia.
 The first inquiry ended with a determination that there was not enough evidence to charge either alleged kidnappers or the McPherson group for fraud.

 The second inquiry, amidst frenzied publicity, started on August 3 in response to new developments suggesting that rather than being held by kidnappers, McPherson was cohabiting with her former employee Kenneth Ormiston in the resort town of Carmel-by-the-Sea.
 The inquiry stalled due to lack of evidence and ended by mid-August.
 Later, when a defense witness, Lorraine Wiseman-Sielaff, sided with the prosecution as a betrayed co-plotter, another grand jury inquiry was ordered to begin in late September.
 Testimony and evidence from Carmel-by-the Sea was reintroduced by the prosecution, together with their new witness.
 Their intent was to show proof of a conspiracy by the McPherson party to manufacture evidence in bolstering her kidnapping story.
 McPherson's defense team, previously overshadowed by publicity favoring the prosecution, was able to comprehensively explain their side of the case.

-A jury trial was scheduled for January, 1927, to charge McPherson, her mother and several other defendants with criminal conspiracy, perjury and obstruction of justice.
-If convicted, the counts added up to a maximum prison time of 42 years.
+A jury trial was scheduled for January 1927 to charge McPherson, Kennedy and several other defendants with criminal conspiracy, perjury and obstruction of justice.
+If convicted, the counts added up to a maximum prison time of 42 years.The charges were a criminal conspiracy to commit acts injurious to public morals, to prevent and obstruct justice, and to prevent the due administration of the laws, and of engaging in a criminal conspiracy to commit the crime of subordination of perjury.
 Further statements and information were taken from various witnesses ahead of the projected trial through early January 1927.

 Escape through the desert

-McPherson said Presidente Ernesto Boubion of Agua Prieta, Mexico wanted $5,000 to support her kidnapping story.
+McPherson said Mayor Ernesto Boubion of Agua Prieta, Sonora, wanted $5,000 to support her kidnapping story.

 The first inquiry started on July 8, 1926, with reading McPherson's statement into the record.
-Mildred Kennedy broke down and sobbed during the reading, which took most of a day to enter.
 Testimony continued with what allegedly happened in Mexico, though the most comprehensive portions, especially from the defense, came later in October.